American icons Journey manage a 'touchdown' during the Pro Football Hall Of Fame concert

 Who is that singing, again?

-Band members Neal Schon, Jonathan Cain, Randy Jackson, Deen Castronovo, Arnel Pineda, Jason Derlatk, and Narada Michael Walden remain some of the best musicians in the realm of classic rock.
+Band members Neal Schon, Jonathan Cain, Randy Jackson, Deen Castronovo, Arnel Pineda, Jason Derlatka, and Narada Michael Walden remain some of the best musicians in the realm of classic rock.

 That said, fans and listeners who were strolling from their cars or were otherwise meandering about as things got fully underway had to wonder... wait, is Steve Perry, Journey's original iconic singer, again a band member?